-Five Valleys Land Trust is working to create new protected open space and public recreation opportunities on more than 4,000 acres of land on Mt.
-Dean Stone.
-The effort seeks to create a complex connected and conserved lands between Pattee Canyon and Miller Creek from town to the Forest Service lands in the Sapphire Mountains.
-The timbered draws and grassy slopes of these properties offer the community a huge opportunity to expand access to trails and outdoor recreation while protecting important wildlife habitat and mitigating the risk of wildfire close to the urban fringe.
+Five Valleys Land Trust is working to create new protected open space and public recreation opportunities on more than 4,200 acres across Mount Dean Stone, above Missoula's south side neighborhood.
+The effort seeks to create a connected complex of open space lands between Pattee Canyon and Miller Creek.
+The timbered draws and grassy slopes of the proposed complex offers the community a huge opportunity to expand access to trails and outdoor recreation while protecting important wildlife habitat and mitigating the risk of wildfire close to the urban fringe.
 When complete, the project will create a 180-degree arc of conservation lands around Missoula.

 “Fundamentally, this is conservation serving our community goals.
 This community wants more trails and more access to outdoor recreation out the door.
 The trails we currently have near town are a core part of our unique quality of life, but they are increasingly crowded and predominantly on the north side of town.
-Our community is anticipating massive growth in the decades ahead and this is a chance for our open space infrastructure to keep pace with growth and maintain our quality of life and sense of place” said Grant Kier, Executive Director of Five Valleys Land Trust.
+Our community is anticipating massive growth in the decades ahead and this is a chance for our open space infrastructure to keep pace with growth and maintain our quality of life and sense of place” said Grant Kier, Five Valleys Executive Director.

-The Mt.
-Dean Stone project is bigger in scope than the acquisition of Mount Jumbo twenty years ago, and will permanently secure, enhance, and expand the recreational opportunities for the community.
+The Mount Dean Stone project is bigger in scope than the acquisition of Mount Jumbo twenty years ago, and will permanently secure, enhance, and expand the recreational opportunities for the community.

-Mt.
-Dean Stone will serve as a recreational area for a part of town without much access, and has the potential to become a cornerstone of Missoula’s south-side neighborhoods much like Mt.
-Jumbo and the Rattlesnake recreation areas are for residents in the northern end of Missoula.
+Mount Dean Stone will serve as a recreational area for a part of town without much access, and has the potential to become a cornerstone of Missoula’s south-side neighborhoods much like Mount Jumbo and the Rattlesnake recreation areas are for residents in the northern end of Missoula.

-The price tag on the whole 4,000-plus acres project is expected to be about $4-4.5M over the next 3 years.
+The price tag on the project is expected to be about $4-4.5M over three years.
 A huge part of what is making this project work is the generous donations of land value from landowners.
-Most of what FVLT is proposing to acquire will be purchased for half of the market value or even less.
-FVLT is also working hard to only acquire land in fee that is absolutely necessary and to do as much as we can with conservation easements, which adds even more savings.
-In a few cases we’ve actually had outright donations of easements.
+Most of what Five Valleys is proposing to acquire will be purchased for half of the market value or even less.
+Five Valleys is also working hard to only acquire land in fee that is absolutely necessary and to do as much as we can with conservation easements, which adds even more savings.
+In a few cases, landowners have outright donated easements.

-“I think people live in Missoula because of the lifestyle it provides.
-And I believe Five Valleys Land Trust has added to the benefit of living here.”
+“I believe Five Valleys Land Trust has added to the benefit of living here.”